-- A NYRx or Medicaid Managed Care (MMC) member/enrollee specifically requests the item on the date of service. - A pharmacy submits one course of therapy with no refills or up to the terms of the standing order, and - The drug item(s) are dispensed according to Food and Drug Administration (FDA) guidelines, NYS laws, rules, and regulations, as well as Medicaid Policy and NYRx billing Instructions.
+- A NYRx or Medicaid Managed Care (MMC) member/enrollee specifically requests the item on the date of service. - A pharmacy submits one course of therapy with no refills, and - The drug item(s) are dispensed according to Food and Drug Administration (FDA) guidelines, NYS laws, rules, and regulations, as well as Medicaid Policy and NYRx billing Instructions.